HansKre/sanity-plugin-html-to-portable-text/README.md

 # Sanity Plugin `HTML to Portable Text`

 This plugin provides a custom input component which converts `HTML` into [Portable Text](https://github.com/portabletext/portabletext) on the fly.
-Here is a gread [Introduction to Portable Text](https://www.sanity.io/guides/introduction-to-portable-text).

 `Sanity` is using the `Portable Text`-format whenever you use the `block`-type along with the [`WYSIWYG`-Block Content Editor](https://www.sanity.io/docs/customization).